Season ticket sales delight Pompey

-At present, the Blues have sold 11,124 seats, with 30 days still remaining until the League Two campaign kicks off against Carlisle.
+At present, the Blues have sold 10,502 seats, with 30 days remaining until the League Two campaign kicks off against Carlisle.

 Of those, more than 1,000 have signed up as new season-ticket holders.

-It means the club have already surpassed the 11,004 they attracted during Paul Cook’s first season in charge.
+It means Pompey are firmly on target to surpass the 11,004 they attracted during Paul Cook’s first season in charge.